 Definition of a school week varies from program to program.
 The Practical Nursing program meets four days a week; however, days in session may change due to clinical scheduling.
 The Accelerated LPN to RN program meets one day a week for nursing classes, one day a week for the general education class, and either Monday or Friday for clinicals.
-The Medical Administrative Assistant program meet two days a week to be determined by administration.
 Students should plan appointments and activities around class and clinical schedules.
 Days of the week when students are not in session may be used to make up missed time due to inclement weather.